 Fastbase is a web leads add-on for Google Analytics.
 It is claimed to be heading towards 4 million customers and a public listing on London’s AIM stock market.
 But what does it do?
-Is it a scam?
-And should you be using it?
+Should you avoid it or should you be using it?

 What is Fastbase?